CensoredUsername/dynasm-rs/doc/langref_common.md

 ## Base units

-The following syntax units used in dynasm syntax are defined by the [rust grammar](https://doc.rust-lang.org/grammar.html) itself:
+The following syntax units used in dynasm syntax are defined by the [Rust grammar](https://doc.rust-lang.org/grammar.html) itself:

 - `num_lit`
 - `ident`